Proportionate liability – changes coming to accountability for defective work

 Supporting measures

-To reduce risks for homeowners and maintain confidence in the building system, the Government is introducing three key measures:
+To reduce risks for homeowners and maintain confidence in the building system, the Government is introducing 2 key measures:

 Home warranties

-Home warranties will be required for all new residential buildings up to three storeys and renovations $100,000 or above that involve restricted building work and require a building consent.
+Home warranties will be required for all new houses, multi-unit residential buildings up to 10 metres and renovations $100,000 or above that involve restricted building work and require a building consent.
 Having access to a warranty ensures homeowners' access to high-level protection against problems during the build and defects that may occur after the builder has retired or ceased trading.
 The home warranty market in Aotearoa New Zealand is well-established and will scale up to support the new requirements.

 These warranties will cover at least a one-year defect period and a 10-year structural warranty.
 Home warranties in Aotearoa New Zealand include guarantees and insurance products.
-They cost around 0.5 per cent of the total build cost, which works out to be $120–$275 per year over 10 years for a $500,000 build.
+The cost of a warranty is generally around half a % of the build cost.
+For a $500,000 build, the cost is around $1,200 to $2,750 — a one-off amount that provides 10 years of assurance.

 Warranty providers will need to: